-- E8.5 Annual leave loading accrued is paid at such a time as the employee nominates, by making a written request to the head of service. - E8.6 Any unpaid annual leave loading accrued by employees must be paid on the first payday in November following its accrual.
+- E8.5 Annual leave loading accrued is paid at such a time as the employee nominates, by making a written request to the Chief Executive. - E8.6 Any unpaid annual leave loading accrued by employees must be paid on the first payday in November following its accrual.